griffda/PROCESS-/README.md

 PROCESS was originally a Fortran code, but is now Python-wrapped Fortran.
 In order to use PROCESS, the Fortran must be compiled and a Python-Fortran interface generated for the Python to import.
 Once built, it can be installed and run as a Python package.

 ## Getting Started
 Please see the [installation guide](http://process.gitpages.ccfe.ac.uk/process/installation) and the [usage guide](http://process.gitpages.ccfe.ac.uk/process/usage).
-Once installed, the `examples` directory provides Jupyter notebooks for interactively demonstrating usage, which is a good place to start.
+Once installed, the `examples` directory provides Jupyter notebooks for interactively demonstrating usage of PROCESS, which is a good place to start.
 The `examples/README.md` provides more help.

 ## Documentation
 To read about how the code works and the modules in it see the [documentation](http://process.gitpages.ccfe.ac.uk/process), which is hosted on Gitlab Pages.